Codecademy/docs/content/html/concepts/attributes/terms/style/style.md

   - 'paths/front-end-engineer-career-path'
 ---

-The `style` attribute specifies how an element will be rendered in a web browser, e.g. the color or the size of a font in a paragraph.
+The `style` attribute specifies how an element will render in a web browser, e.g., the color or size of a font in a paragraph.

 When the `style` attribute is used inline, it overrides any styles set globally.

-> **Note:** Most developers refrain from using the inline `style` attribute and set the style of the elements through an external CSS style sheet, which helps to keep the code clear and more easily maintained.
+> **Note:** Most developers refrain from using the inline `style` attribute and set the style of the elements through an external [CSS](https://www.codecademy.com/resources/docs/css) style sheet, which helps to keep the code clear and more easily maintained.
 The style can also be embedded in the `<head>` element using the `<style>` tag.

 ## Syntax